section-engineering-education/engineering-education/content/articles/spring-boot-caching/index.md

 published: true
 url: /spring-boot-caching/
 title: Getting started with Spring Boot Caching
-description: This tutorial will go over the basics of Spring Boot Caching, what is Caching, why it is needed, and how to implement them.
+description: This tutorial will go over the basics of Spring Boot Caching, what Caching is, why it's needed, and how to implement it.
 author: elizabeth-akinyi
-date: 2021-07-26T00:00:00-21:00
+date: 2021-07-27T00:00:00-14:00
 topics: []
 excerpt_separator: <!--more-->
 images: